Grow Strawberries in Phoenix Arizona

 Thoughts of sweet juicy homegrown berries is what inspires just about everyone to try growing their own strawberries.
 Yes, strawberries can be grown successfully in the low desert.

-The first strawberries we planted in our raised garden bed didn't make it very long.
+The first strawberries we planted in our raised garden bed didn’t make it very long.
 Timing is really important and I know that I planted our first try at strawberries much too late in the season.
 Bare root strawberries should be put in the ground in November in Phoenix.
-You can usually find strawberry plants at local nurseries by late Feburary or March.
+You can usually find strawberry plants at local nurseries November – March.

-You may also be intersted in Growing Vegetables in Phoenix
+You may also be interested in Growing Vegetables in Phoenix